CollaboraOnline/CollaboraOnline.github.io/content/post/communicate.md

 A great way to get in touch, ask anything or get mentoring is through one of our official channels. . .
 <!--more-->
 ---
+## Hacktoberfest
+Do you need help with git?
+Or perhaps some other questions that are blocking you from contributing in this #hacktoberfest ?
+Come and ask them yourself!
+* 📅 Every Thursday
+* 🕙 ~ 09:20 UTC / 11:20 CEST
+---
 ## Weekly COOL meeting
 * 📅 Every Thursday
 * 🕙 ~ 10:00 UTC / 12:00 CEST